ufal/UMR/doc/grammatemes-attributes.md

 		:polarity -))
 ```

-Only marked (negative) polarity is annotated in UMR, roughly corresponding to PDT `negation=neg1`.
+Only marked (negative) polarity is annotated in UMR, i.e. affirmative polarity is not annotated.
+The UMR `-` polarity value roughly corresponds to PDT `negation=neg1`.

 In the released data there are not many instances of `polarity`.
 The occurrences that were retrieved only concern clausal negation.
 Example from [file 4](https://ufallab.ms.mff.cuni.cz/~mnovak/umr/graphs/umr-v1.0/english/english_umr-0004.txt/visualization.html):
 ```